MighTy-Weaver/COVID19-NER/README.md

 `BiLSTM.ipynb` : A jupyter notebook of coding during the developing process.
 All codes are compiled together in the `LSTM_NER.py` with code-readability enhanced.

 ### 3. Glove Update (2020/11/20) :

-`get_glove.sh` : A shell script used to download multiple glove pretrained models, there's no need to call this shell directly, simply run the
+---
-`LSTM_NER.py` and it will automatically start the download.
+We've added the Glove downloading part into the LSTM_NER.py code and now the code can automatically download all the glove pretrained model.

-We've enabled downloading multiple Glove pretrained model and can pass the size of billion words trained by parameter, we'll be testing the performance on multiple Glove pretrained model to see which one works best for this task.
+User can pass a parameter of how many billion words is the glove pretrained on to decide which glove model to use.